There are different types of auto insurance coverage offered in any auto insurance policy. Here are the major ones.

 Since you may be personally responsible for damages above the policy limits, you should consider purchasing liability insurance with higher limits than the minimum required by law.
 With the increased cost of hospital stays, medical care, and car repair, it may be well worth considering the extra premium to purchase higher limits of coverage.

-Let Stephen B. Groton Insurance help you choose a policy that will fit your individual needs.
+Let Stephen B. Groton, California Insurance help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Auto insurance.